MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 After you have created a trigger, you can test it by selecting *Send me a test alert*.
 This finds a past event for which the trigger activation is true, then send you an alert so that you can see what the alert would have looked like for that event.
 Note that:

-* The test alert will always go to you, regardless of the recipient field in the “Act” card
+* The test alert will always go to you, regardless of the recipient field in the *Act* card
-* The “Send me a test alert” option is only enabled if you have had at least one past event for which the trigger condition is true.
+* The *Send me a test alert* option is only enabled if you have had at least one past event for which the trigger condition is true.

 ## Start and stop your trigger